Reclaiming power through territory

-We believe that empowering indigenous peoples and Afrodescendants is essential to breaking historical patterns of inequality, exclusion, and discrimination.
-Only when these communities gain true visibility and participate freely and fully in decisions that affect them, including decisions related to natural resources, can the forces that perpetuate inequality can be disrupted.
+We believe it is only when these communities participate freely and fully in decisions that affect them, including decisions related to natural resources, that the forces that perpetuate inequality can be disrupted.
 To build more inclusive, innovative, and sustainable territories, communities must be empowered to identify the challenges they face, and equipped to build alliances to address them.

 Our two complementary initiatives are focused on reducing territorial inequality, with the goal of realizing increased power, rights, and access for Afrodescendants, indigenous communities, and others who have been pushed to the margins.
 This includes investing in local organizational and leadership capacity; research, strategic litigation, and advocacy; supporting dialogue and driving alliances; protecting the safety and security of social leaders; and challenging damaging narratives.
 We approach all our work with an intersectional lens and particular attention to gender issues.